-Figure 23: IFL cable configuration
+Figure 20: IFL cable configuration

-Leave an adequate coiled service loop (6 ft to 10 ft) and use UV-resistant cable ties to secure it to the mast, boom arm bracket, or Az/El mount, providing a minimum cable length of 25 ft between the radio and the satellite modem.
+2. Leave an adequate coiled service loop (6 ft to 10 ft) and use UV-resistant cable ties to secure it to the mast, boom arm bracket, or Az/El mount, providing a minimum cable length of 25 ft between the radio and the satellite modem.

-Note:
+Notes:

 - Do not leave the service loop lying on roof or other mounting surface. - Do not block access to the azimuth and elevation adjustment nuts on the Az/El mount assembly. - Be sure to run a grounding wire from the Az/El plate to the ground block. - 3.
-Coil any additional cable and secure with UV-resistant cable ties, which are black in color.
+Coil any additional cable and secure with UV-resistant cable ties.

-Where the IFL cable connects to the radio or to a ground block, tighten the cable connector to 20 inch-lb.
+Where the IFL cable connects to the radio or to a ground block, tighten the cable connector to the torque specified in Table 4 on page 22.
 Overtightening the radio connector can result in damage to the radio assembly.